Tecton vs Wherobots

 - What is this tool?

-- Tecton is a feature engineering platform for data and ML teams.
+- Tecton is a feature platform that automates feature engineering for data and ML teams, supporting batch and real-time pipelines.

 - How much does it cost?